Lest Darkness Fall

-Plot summary
+The later alternate history author Harry Turtledove has said it sparked his interest in the genre as well as his desire to study Byzantine history.

-American archaeologist Martin Padway is visiting the Pantheon in Rome in 1938.
-A thunderstorm arrives, lightning cracks, and he finds himself transported to Rome in the year 535 AD.
-At this time, the Italian Peninsula is under the rule of the Kingdom of the Ostrogoths.
-The novel depicts their rule as a relatively benevolent despotism, allowing freedom of religion and maintaining the urban Roman society they had conquered, though slavery is common and torture is the normal method of interrogation by what passes for law-enforcement agencies.
+Plot

-In the real timeline, the Byzantine or Eastern Roman Empire temporarily expanded westwards, embarking on what came to be known as the Gothic War (535–554).
-They overthrew the Ostrogoths in Italy and the Vandals in North Africa, but this war devastated the Italian urbanized society that required the support of intensive agriculture and by the end of the conflict Italy was severely depopulated: its population is estimated to have decreased from 7 million to 2.5 million people.
-The great cities of Roman times were abandoned and the Byzantines never fully consolidated their rule over Italy, which faced further invasions by the Lombards; Italy fell into a long period of decline.
-Some historians consider this the true beginning of the Dark Ages in Italy.
-The city of Rome was besieged three times and many of its inhabitants did not survive to the end of the war.
-Thus Padway, finding himself in this Rome and knowing what the near future holds in store, must act not only to preserve the future of civilization, but to improve his personal chances of survival.
+American classical archaeologist Martin Padway is visiting the Pantheon in Rome in 1938.
+A thunderstorm arrives, lightning cracks, and he finds himself transported to Rome in 535 AD.
+The Italian Peninsula is under the rule of the Kingdom of the Ostrogoths.
+The novel depicts their rule as a relatively benevolent despotism, allowing freedom of religion and maintaining the urban Roman society they had conquered, though slavery is common and torture the normal method of interrogation.

-Padway initially wonders whether he is dreaming or delusional, but he quickly accepts his fate and sets out to survive.
-As an archaeologist, he has enough understanding of various devices used before his time, but after the sixth century, to be able to reproduce them by the means available.
-He can speak both modern Italian and Classical Latin, and quickly learns enough Vulgar Latin (which was spoken at that time) to communicate effectively.
-Most crucially, Padway has read with great attention the book of the historian Procopius, who described the very war at whose outset Padway finds himself.
-Though not in possession of a physical copy of Procopius when hurled back in time, Padway remembers the book in great detail, down to details of the time and route of the various armies' moves and their tactical and strategic considerations, as well as the convoluted and violent power struggles of the various contenders for the Gothic Kingship.
-Thus Padway, in effect, knows the direct, immediate future of the country where he lives and often of individual people whom he meets (at least, until he acts in a way that changes that future).
+Padway initially wonders whether he is dreaming or delusional, but he quickly accepts his fate.
+As an archaeologist, he has enough understanding of various devices used before his time, but after the 6th century, to be able to reproduce them by the means available.
+He can speak both modern Italian and Classical Latin, and quickly learns enough Vulgar Latin to communicate effectively.
+Most crucially, Padway has read with great attention the book of the historian Procopius, who described the Gothic War (535–554) at whose outset Padway finds himself.
+He recalls the book in great detail, down to details of the time and route of the various armies' moves and their tactical and strategic considerations, as well as the convoluted and violent power struggles of the various contenders for the Gothic Kingship.
+Thus Padway, in effect, knows the direct, immediate future of the country where he lives and of some individual people whom he meets (at least, until he acts in a way that changes that future).
 In addition to this specialized and uniquely useful knowledge of the current war, Padway has taken a general interest in military history, which he is eventually able to put to very practical purposes.